 Peter Kampian has over 30 years of experience in investment management related to electrical generation, manufacturing, securities exchange and public accounting.
 He is the Chief Financial Officer at Mettrum Health Corp. and the Chief Executive Officer at Edge Financial Consulting Services Inc. He was formerly the Chief Financial Officer at One World Energy Inc. and Algonquin Power Income Fund.
 He is a Canadian Chartered Accountant and holds a Bachelors of Business Administration Degree from Wilfrid Laurier University.

-*Disclaimer: The profile provides information which was sourced and approved by Red Pine Exploration Inc in order to help investors learn more about the company.
+*Disclaimer: The profile provides information which was sourced and approved by Red Pine Exploration Inc (TSXV:RPX) in order to help investors learn more about the company.
 Red Pine Exploration Inc is a client of the Investing News Network (INN).
 The company’s campaign fees pay for INN to create and update this profile page, to which links are placed on Investingnews.com and channel newsletters.

 The company description, investment highlights and catalysts were sourced by INN and approved by the company.
 INN does not guarantee the accuracy or thoroughness of the information contained on this page.